 Master of Public Health at the University of New England

-The Master of Public Health (MPH) is a graduate degree designed to prepare public health leaders with the knowledge and skills to prevent disease and injury and promote the health of individuals and communities.
+The CEPH-accredited Master of Public Health (MPH) program is designed to prepare public health practitioners with the knowledge and skills to promote the health of individuals and communities.

 MPH program highlights

 - Option to explore a generalist program or enroll in the NEW epidemiology focus area

 - Complete your degree in as few as 18 months

 - 100% online – no campus visits required